-Using the above parameterizations of F^1 and F^2 , we compute the equilibrium bidding strategies for an α -MEU bidder with a CRRA utility function:
+Using the above parameterizations of F^1 and F^2 , we can extend the characterization of the bidding function provided in Proposition 1.

-8In fact, Siniscalchi (2002) shows that, once the set of priors Δ (or, equivalently, the interval $\underline{\delta}, \overline{\delta}$) is fixed, according to the comparative definitions of ambiguity and ambiguity aversion in Epstein (1999) (provided the set Δ satisfies the appropriate restrictions on the set of unambiguous events) and in Ghirardato and Marinacci (2000), the index α can be interpreted as an ambiguity aversion parameter.
+6In fact, Siniscalchi (2002) shows that, once the set of priors Δ (or, equivalently, the interval $[\underline{\delta}, \overline{\delta}]$) is fixed, according to the comparative definitions of ambiguity and ambiguity aversion in Epstein (1999) (provided the set Δ satisfies the appropriate restrictions on the set of unambiguous events) and in Ghirardato and Marinacci (2002), the index α can be interpreted as an ambiguity aversion parameter.

-Corollary 1 With the parameterized distribution functions F^1 and F^2 , the equilibrium bidding strategy for a bidder with a CRRA utility function is characterized by:
+Corollary 1 With the parameterized distribution functions F^1 and F^2 , the equilibrium bidding strategy is characterized by where and